 The family benefits in many ways, but at the same time, children benefit as they learn a range of skills and develop an excellent work ethic.
 Destroying this system and replacing it with the kids doing and learning nothing was one of the Fifth Column’s most significant accomplishments.
 It had a devastating effect on Western society.

 Since we live in a society that calls such normal behavior ‘slave-making,’ you should avoid discussing it.
 Just raise your kids this way, and when outsiders ask questions, change the subject.

 Advice to go with the above:

-- Prohibit computer games on any devices, including online and through TV.
-At 14 they can play simulated driving or flying games, without online human players.
+- Prohibit computer games on any device, including online and through TV.
+At 14, they can play simulated driving or flying games without online human players.
 Until then, nada.

-- Do not allow kids bedroom TVs and oversee the one they watch in the living room.
+- Do not allow kids to have bedroom TVs and oversee the one they watch in the living room.
 Provide rules about what they may see.
 Use the parental lock to lock various channels.

 - Encourage them to watch conservative educational shows, documentaries, and wholesome movies.
-Avoid any left winged political propaganda.
+Avoid any left-wing political propaganda.

 - When they do begin using cell phones at 14, strictly monitor their use.
 Communicating with trusted friends and family is great; meeting strangers online is not.